 Paul teaches in the passage above that the ultimate aim is for God to dwell in mankind by His Spirit. “you also are being built together into a dwelling place for God by the Spirit.”
 You do not hear this taught clearly in many congregations.
-Salvation, redemption, faith, may be taught but the fact that God wants to dwell in your body by the Holy Spirit is not often preached.
+Salvation, redemption, faith, maybe taught but the fact that God wants to dwell in your body by the Holy Spirit is not often preached.

-Why, because the god of this world wants to deceive people into belief in self-help, self-actualisation or finding the truth within yourselves.
+Why, because the god of this world wants to deceive people into believing in self-help, self-actualisation or finding the truth within yourselves.
 When you get the revelation that God wants you to be a dwelling place for His Spirit your life will change.
 You suddenly see that the Holy Spirit is living inside you, your guarantee of eternal life, your spirit relating with the Spirit of God.
 Born by the Spirit (John 3:5), baptized by the Spirit (I Corinthians 12:13), led by the Spirit (Romans 8:14), comforted by the Spirit (John 14:26), truth revealed by the Spirit (John 16:13), freed by the Spirit (Romans 8:2, 2 Corinthians 3:17) and here in Ephesians being built together into a dwelling place for God by the Spirit.

-In the next post we enter into one of the most amazing chapters Paul ever wrote.
+In the next post, we enter into one of the most amazing chapters Paul ever wrote.